pborreli/blog-4/content/posts/sudoku-solver-generator.md

 5. Set the value of the cell to the current possible value
 6. Recursively go back to step 2 with the next cell
 7. Check if the recursive call returned as success.
-8. If it did return success from the recursive call, else coutinuing iterating.
+8. If it did return success from the recursive call, else continuing iterating.
 9. If iterating completes without having returned success, return failure

-Let's write this as pseduo-code which might be easier to follow:
+Let's write this as pseudo-code which might be easier to follow:

 ```ruby
 # assume we have a variable `board` which is our Sudoku board